Zendaya: Early life

-Zendaya attended Fruitvale Elementary School, where her mother taught.
+Zendaya attended Fruitvale Elementary School in Oakland, where her mother taught.
 She was described as energetic and outgoing at home but reserved and shy at school.
-At the end of the school year, her parents had her repeat kindergarten to help build her confidence.
+At the end of her first school year, her parents had her repeat kindergarten to help build her confidence.
 Because of her father's passion for basketball, Zendaya's parents enrolled her in a local basketball team.
-After losing interest in the sport, she switched to soccer and track, but both also turned out to be unsuccessful.
-Around this time, Zendaya, aged six, and two of her friends performed a play at school for Black History Month.
-At eight years old, she joined a hip-hop dance group called Future Shock Oakland, where she performed for three years.
+After losing interest in the sport, she switched to soccer and track, but lost interest in those sports, too.
+At age six, Zendaya and two of her friends performed a play at school for Black History Month.

+Career

+2004–2009: Beginnings

+At age eight, Zendaya joined Future Shock Oakland, a hip-hop dance group with which she performed for three years.
 She also spent two years dancing hula with the Academy of Hawaiian Arts.

-After deciding to pursue acting, Zendaya assisted her mother, who spent the summer working as a house manager, at the California Shakespeare Theater.
-There, she assisted patrons with their seats and sold fundraising tickets, but her primary interest was in the theatrical performances.
+After deciding to pursue acting, Zendaya assisted her mother, who spent the summer working as a house manager at the California Shakespeare Theater.
+There, she assisted patrons with their seats and sold fundraising tickets, but her primary interest was in the performances.
 Her first acting role was as a silkworm in her school's production of James and the Giant Peach.
-Aged eleven, she began attending Oakland School for the Arts and, while still a student, was cast in several roles in area theaters.
-At the Berkeley Playhouse, Zendaya portrayed Little Ti Moune in Once on This Island, and in TheaterWorks' Palo Alto production of Caroline, or Change, she played Joe, a role originally written for a male performer.
+At age eleven, she began attending Oakland School for the Arts and was cast in several roles in local theaters.
+Zendaya portrayed Little Ti Moune in Once on This Island at the Berkeley Playhouse.
+She played Joe—a role originally written for a male performer—at TheaterWorks' Palo Alto production of Caroline, or Change.

-By sixth grade, Zendaya played Lady Anne in Richard III and Celia in As You Like It and took part in a production of Twelfth Night.
-When Zendaya was in seventh grade, she and her father relocated to a small apartment in downtown Los Angeles; her mother continued to stay in Oakland.
-Retrospectively, she said of the experience that her father "knew what I wanted more than anything in the world", though she admitted she "missed a lot of fun things while I was pursuing my dreams and it was difficult not being able to be with my mom and my dog".
+By the sixth grade, Zendaya had played Lady Anne in Richard III and Celia in As You Like It and had participated in a production of Twelfth Night.
+When she was in seventh grade, she and her father moved to a small apartment in downtown Los Angeles, while her mother remained in Oakland.
+She later reflected that her father was highly attuned to her ambitions, and she "missed a lot of fun things" while pursuing her dreams.
 In 2015, she graduated from Oak Park High School.